 sudo dnf groupupdate multimedia --setop="install_weak_deps=False" --exclude=PackageKit-gstreamer-plugin

 sudo dnf groupupdate sound-and-video

 TLP is a great utility to help optimize your Laptop’s battery.
 This utility comes with various command-line options to tweak and view reports about power consumption.

 TLP is so good that you just need to install it and forget it.
 This doesn’t require any settings or set up to make it work.
 It just works out of the box after you install it with its default settings.

 If you have a Thinkpad laptop, you may consider running the below commands for Thinkpad specific packages for TLP which gives you more info and control on your battery.

 dnf install kernel-devel akmod-acpi_call akmod-tp_smapi

-After installation, run below to view the Battery informations and status.
+After installation, run below to view the Battery information and status.

 sudo tlp-stat -b

 10. Install Additional Desktop Environments